Skin Care for Sun Damaged Face: Quick Recovery Secrets!

 • Fine lines or wrinkles around the eyes or lips appear at a young age.

-• The skin color becomes uneven, and it does not go away easily.
+• Skin color becomes uneven and does not fade easily.

-• The skin becomes dry and rough, even after using moisturizer.
+• The skin remains dry and rough even after using a moisturizer.

 • Broken blood vessels appear around the nose or cheeks.